brews21/React_Project/README.md

 Within "Server" file run -- "npm init" and accept defaults -- "npm install --save express"

---- LOOK INTO "Heroku" CAN THIS BE DONE ON AWS INSTEAD -- OR IS "Heroku" EASY ENOUGH/WORTH THE HASTLE TO SET UP -- CAN BE RAN ON AWS, WILL HAVE TO INSTALL NODEJS ON THE SERVER -- WILL NEED TO LOOK INTO HOE NGINX CAN FIT INTO IT
+--- LOOK INTO "Heroku" CAN THIS BE DONE ON AWS INSTEAD -- OR IS "Heroku" EASY ENOUGH/WORTH THE HASTLE TO SET UP -- CAN BE RAN ON AWS, WILL HAVE TO INSTALL NODEJS ON THE SERVER -- WILL NEED TO LOOK INTO HOW NGINX CAN FIT INTO IT

 NPM installs
 --npm install --save express